 Resources

 These door hangers notify residents of coyote, bear or general wildlife activity in their neighbourhood.
-Each door hanger features tips on how to remove attractants and how to respond appropriately should you spot any of these animals.
+Each hanger features tips on removing attractants and how to respond should you spot any of these animals.
 Ideal for individuals and groups to distribute to homes in a targeted community.
+Click here to order now!

-This 24-page booklet is an overview of the important role beavers play in ecosystems, how municipalities and landowners can utilize in-field solutions to protect infrastructure and an extensive list of scientific references provided by UBC’s Janice Wong.
-Download the booklet in French here!
+Our 24-page booklet is an overview of the important role beavers play in ecosystems, how municipalities and landowners can use in-field solutions to protect infrastructure, and an extensive list of scientific references by UBC’s Janice Wong.

 Living With Skunks and Raccoons pamphlet